HugoYau/Technical-Analysis-Bot/README.md

 ## Features

-- Detects multiple technical analysis patterns (e.g., MTR and more is coming)
+- Detects multiple technical analysis patterns (e.g., MTR and Golden Cross and more is coming)
 - Sends instant alerts to Discord channels
 - Supports multiple stock tickers simultaneously
 - Designed for educational and research use